Reviews You Can Rely On

 As mountain running and ultralight backpacking become more popular, weight is an increasingly important component of a trekking pole.
 Most of the time, lighter poles are less durable.
 But if you're only using them during runs, day hikes, or short overnight trips, durability isn't a major concern and a lighter pole is noticeably more pleasant to use than a heavier one.
 Weight is less critical if you need a pole to support heavy loads in remote areas and one that absolutely must not break.

 At 10.2 ounces per pair, the Black Diamond Distance Carbon Z is among the lightest in our lineup.
 To achieve such a low weight, these poles have a streamlined foam grip, minimalist wrist strap, and, most notably, ZERO length adjustment.
 Fixed-length poles save tons of weight by eliminating lever locks and overlapping shaft sections.
-No need to fear, though: this pole still has the ability to collapse into sections for stowing in a small backpack.
-At 12 ounces, the aluminum Distance Z is only slightly heavier than the lightest carbon option, but it costs much less.
-Both poles are available in many length options, making them suitable for both men and women.
+No need to fear, though: this pole still has the ability to fold down into sections for stowing in a small backpack.
+At 11.9 ounces, the aluminum Distance Z is only slightly heavier than the lightest carbon option, but it costs much less.
+Both poles are available in many length options, making them suitable for people of different heights.

 trekking poles - the carbon distance z is about as light as it gets.